Confidence213/django_react/README.md

 Creating ecommerce fullstack application using **React** in frontend and **Django** in backend.
 While creating the application I have used pip virtual enviroment.

+## Libraries Installed
+Libraries which were used to create **Ecom** are as follows:
+- Pipenv
+- Django
+- Django Rest Framework
+- Postman

 ## Installation
 Pip Virtual Enviroment
 ```bash